CATAL0G/Catalog/README.md

-hello everyone, dis is jess aka CATAL0G. i'm not gonna use dis gh from now on bcs i keep remaking or redoing my gh and it makes me headache. you guys can unfollow me in dis gh acc and possibly inactive for using dis gh and yea. so i hope you guys stay healthy oke byi.....!!!
+hello everyone, dis is jess aka CATAL0G. i'm not gonna use dis gh from now on bcs i keep remaking or redoing my gh and it makes me headache. you guys can unfollow me in dis gh acc if you want and possibly inactive for using dis gh and yea. so i hope you guys stay healthy oke byi.....!!!